fatiherikli/twister/README.md

 More information: <http://wamp.ws/spec>

-### What is Twister?

-Twister is a pub/sub implementation for websockets inspired by Wamp.
+Twister implements a subset (Pub/Sub) of WAMP.

 ### Running